espressif/esp-dev-kits/docs/en/esp32-h2-devkitm-1/user_guide.rst

    * - USB Type-C to UART Port
      - Power supply for the board as well as the communication interface between a computer and the ESP32-H2 chip via USB-to-UART bridge.
    * - RGB LED
      - Addressable RGB LED, driven by GPIO8.
+This means that all color data is transmitted serially through a single data line (GPIO8) to control the color of the RGB LED.
    * - J5
      - Used for current measurement.
 See details in Section :ref:`user-guide-h2-devkitm-1-current`.
    * - 32.768 kHz Crystal [A]_